judaicalink/judaicalink-site/content/datasets/geo-coordinates.md

 +++

  This dataset contains all the geo-coordinates of all the cities which are stated in the JudaicaLink datasets either as birth location or death location.
-All these coordinates as well as their GND-ids are extracted from GND entries of the corresponding citites when available.
+All these coordinates as well as their GND-ids are extracted from GND entries of the corresponding cities when available.